GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/02-testing-mod-wsgi.md

 To test that `mod_wsgi-express` is installed and working we have a simple WSGI hello world application.
+This can be found in `~/exercises/hello-world-v1/wsgi.py`.

 ```editor:open-file
 file: ~/exercises/hello-world-v1/wsgi.py